 Through a combination of summative and workplace assessments, including a Record of Experience (RoE), you will be on your way to achieving an accredited dental nursing qualification.
 Some of the topics covered during the dental nurse course, UK learners, include:

-• Professionalism and the Role of the Dental Nurse – You will need to be aware of the professional and ethical responsibilities of a dental nurse, as well as up to date legislation.
-This part of your dental nurse course will cover these elements
+• Professionalism and the Role of the Dental Nurse – You will need to be aware of the professional and ethical responsibilities of a Dental Nurse, as well as up-to-date legislation.
+This part of your Dental Nurse course will cover these elements

-• Child Dental Health – In your career as a dental nurse, you are likely to be involved in procedures for child patients.
+• Child Dental Health – In your career as a Dental Nurse, you are likely to be involved in procedures for child patients.
 To confidently assist, you will need to know how to demonstrate patient management skills, as well as how to prepare the workspace for various procedures, including restorative and orthodontic treatments

-• Oral Disease – This section of your dental nurse course, UK learners, will focus on various oral diseases, including oral cancer.
+• Oral Disease – This section of your Dental Nurse course, UK learners, will focus on various oral diseases, including oral cancer.
 As well as learning about the diseases, you will also understand how these diseases can affect the oral cavity

-Consider an Online Dental Nurse Course, UK Learners
+Consider an Online Dental Nurse Course; UK Learners

 Many people assume that to achieve an accredited qualification in dental nursing, you have to go to college, but learndirect offers you an alternative avenue.
 As the UK’s leading online learning provider, we have helped more than 4 million students achieve qualifications in their chosen fields.
 The benefit of studying online is that you can tailor your study schedule to fit around your daily routine.

-A dental nurse course with a placement involves you being supervised while working at a dental surgery.
+Trainee Dental Nurses will be supervised while working at a dental surgery.
 You will be required to carry out a range of clinical tasks related to dental nursing.
 This process can be completed either at a dental surgery you already work at or at a placement that you have arranged.

-The Record of Experience (RoE) needs to be completed at this stage, and it should contain a portfolio of evidence highlighting your competence as a dental nurse when carrying out clinical tasks.
+The Record of Experience (RoE) needs to be completed at this stage, and it should contain a portfolio of evidence highlighting your competence as a Dental Nurse when carrying out clinical tasks.